 What's New in GI 2020 (RP2002E)

 This program is designed to provide attendees current information on how to recognize symptoms and use current data to establish diagnosis and formulate the appropriate treatment plans for the management of gastrointestinal diseases.
 Several topics will be presented at a live, one day symposium through lectures and question and answer sessions by experts in the field of gastroenterology.
-This course is designed for gastroenterologists, GI surgeons, internists, family practice physicians, nurse practitioners, physician assistants, and nurses with an interest in gastroenterology and hepatology.
+This course is designed for gastroenterologists, GI surgeons, internists, family practice physicians, nurse practitioners, physician assistants, and nurses with an interest in gastroenterology.

 This activity is intended for providers in the specialties of:

 - Family Practice

 - Surgery - Colon and Rectal

 Participants can earn 6.0 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.